2019 HHOF Inductee Unveiled

 The Toledo Hockey Hall of Fame was created to honor those individuals who have excelled as athletes, as coaches, and those individuals or staff members who have been fervent supporters helping to shape Toledo's hockey heritage.

 For a complete schedule of the 2019 CCM/All-Star Weekend events go to ToledoWalleye.com/Allstar.
-Single-game ticket packages are on sale now at the Huntington Center box office or online.
+Single-game ticket packages are on sale now online or by calling 419-725-9255.
 Hall of Fame luncheon tickets are currently available only to Walleye Game Plan Holders.
 Luncheon tickets for the public will go on sale at a later date.

 • Discuss this story on the ECHL message board...